Virus lockdown raises tensions in France’s poorest areas

 Clichy-sous-Bois — where fiery nationwide riots started in 2005 — is just 23 kilometers (14 miles) northeast of the French capital, but with its rows of housing projects, restless youth and residents teetering on the poverty line, it feels light years away.

-The town mayor, seeing a looming crisis triggered by food shortages, sounded the alarm, and with scattered unrest simmering in impoverished suburbs, the French government announced a plan for urgent food assistance of 39 million euros (nearly $42.1 million) for communities in need.
+The town mayor, seeing a looming crisis triggered by food shortages, sounded the alarm, and with scattered unrest simmering in impoverished suburbs, the French government announced 39 million euros (nearly $42.1 million) for communities in need.

 Providing food aid might be the most fixable of the longstanding problems in the heavily immigrant housing projects ringing France’s large cities.
-Leader after leader has tried and failed to find remedies for often-dilapidated and cramped housing, chronic delinquency, a thriving drug trade and, above all, the entrenched discrimination against minority communities that limits their job prospects in France.
+Leader after leader has tried and failed to find remedies for often-dilapidated and cramped housing, chronic delinquency, a thriving drug trade and, above all, the entrenched discrimination against minorities that limits their job prospects in France.

-Some residents say they felt confined years before the strict coronavirus lockdown measures imposed March 17.
+Some residents say they felt confined years before France imposed strict coronavirus lockdown measures on March 17.

 “I feel the social crisis is growing with confinement,” said Clichy-Sous-Bois Mayor Olivier Klein.